Admissions

 Duquesne University accepts self-reported standardized test scores on your application.

-Please note: If you submit self-reported standardized test scores, an official score report from the testing agency will be required before enrolling at Boston University.
+Please note: If you submit self-reported standardized test scores, an official score report from the testing agency will be required before enrolling at Duquesne University.
 If there are discrepancies between self-reported and official standardized test scores, your enrollment may be revoked and rescinded.

 You may also submit your official test scores via the testing agency.
 When sending official scores, the DU codes are: